mynameisfho/My-Data-Analyst-Portofolio/Grocery Store Sales - YesFood/Main.md

 **Tools:** MySQL and Excel

 **Data**
-The data is available in the table `products.csv`.
+The data is available in the table [`products.csv`](mynameisfho/My-Data-Analyst-Portofolio/Grocery Store Sales - YesFood/products.csv)
 The dataset contains records of customers for their last full year (2022) of the loyalty program.

 | Column Name | Criteria                                                |